VA00/SymbolicRegressionPackage/README.md

 - functions estimating Kolmogorov complexity of the given mathematical formula

 Typical applications are:
-- automated generation of new test problems for students, free of ,,aunt Wikipedia and uncle Google'' solutions
+- automated generation of new test problems for students & AI, free of ,,aunt Wikipedia and uncle Google'' solutions
-- exhaustive and random tests of Computer Alegebra Systems (CAS)
+- exhaustive and random tests of Computer Algebra Systems (CAS)
 - recreational math
 - brute-force search for special solutions of mathematical problems (ODE, PDE, integration, delayed and functional equations etc.)
 - statistical analysis of mathematical formulae (e.g. what fraction of integer coefficient quadratic equations have two distinct real solutions)